 A senior child protection worker, placement services should be involved in the process of identifying and securing appropriate care arrangements.
 If a family member or significant other person is considered the best care option for a child, that person must be assessed as a carer.
-Refer to Chapter 3.1: Care arrangements with a family or significant other carer.
+Refer to Chapter 3.1: Family or significant other care.

 If an urgent care arrangement is required for a child with a family or significant other carer, the care arrangement can be made under s.79(2)(b) of the Act as one that ‘the CEO considers appropriate’ and is based on an initial assessment.
 The care arrangement must be approved by the assistant district director or district director.
-Child protection workers should refer to Chapter 3.1: Care arrangements with a family or significant other carer.
+Child protection workers should refer to Chapter 3.1: Family or significant other care.